drdataanalysis/drdataanalysis.github.io/_pages/index.md

 </td>
 <td style="width: 90%">
 <h2>Hi - I'm Dean Robinson</h2>
-<br>I am an experienced Data Analyst and aspiring Data Scientist with over 10 years experience of working with data.<br>There is a more detailed <a href="/about">about page</a> if you would like to know more but here are the highlights 🙂
+<br>I am a Data Architect and Engineer with a background in Data Analysis and nearly 15 years experience of working with data.
+I have a more detailed <a href="/about">about page</a> if you would like to know more but here are the highlights 🙂
 </td>
 </tr>
 <tr style="height: 10em">